 The way a lien works is that the owner has the right to retain possession of goods until payment of the relevant debt or claim.
-At common law the scope of the shipowner's lien is very narrow; it is restricted to:
+At common law, the scope of the shipowner's lien is very narrow, being restricted to claims for:

-- freight payable at the time of delivery, but not for advance freight, not for freight payable after delivery, not for demurrage, nor for charter hire; - general average; - expenses necessary in order to preserve the goods.
+- freight payable at the time of delivery (but not advance freight, freight payable after delivery, demurrage, or charter hire); - general average; - expenses necessary in order to preserve the goods.

-A lien on cargo can also be created by contract, and this is the most useful type.
+A lien on cargo can also be created by contract: the most useful type.

-Under the NYPE 1946 Form clause 18:
+Under the NYPE 1946 form, clause 18 provides that:

-"... the Owners shall have a lien upon all cargoes...for any amounts due under this Charter."
+"... the Owners shall have a lien upon all cargoes ... for any amounts due under this Charter ..."

 The lien is exercised by keeping possession of the cargo, usually by refusing to discharge it, and giving notice to the cargo owners, stating that the lien is being exercised and giving details of the amounts for which it is exercised.
-As the owner will often not be aware of who owns the cargo and who holds the bills of lading it is prudent to give notice to all parties who might be concerned including:
+As the owner will often not be aware of who owns the cargo and who holds the bills of lading, it is prudent to give notice to all parties who might be concerned, including:

 - the charterer

 - the shipper

 - any consignee named on the bill

 - any notify party named on the bill

-- · the agents at the loading and discharge ports.
+- the agents at the loading and discharge ports.

-The lien is maintained by retaining the cargo on board the ship or retaining it under the shipowner's control in a warehouse ashore until payment has been made of all amounts "due" when the lien was exercised (or else security in an alternative form acceptable to the owner has been provided).
+The lien is maintained by retaining the cargo on board the ship or retaining it under the shipowner's control in a warehouse ashore until (1) payment has been made of all amounts "due" when the lien was exercised, or (2) acceptable security has been provided.

 It is relatively straightforward if the cargo is owned by the charterer.
-If, however, the cargo is not owned by the charterer, and unless the lien is incorporated into the bill of lading contract, the contractual lien is not binding on the cargo owner and refusal to deliver the cargo will be wrongful.
-This does not place the owner in breach of charter as against the charterer, because clause 18 is a promise by the charterer that he will arrange for a contractual lien on all cargoes carried.
+If, however, the cargo is not owned by the charterer, and unless the lien is incorporated into the bill of lading contract, the contractual lien is not binding on the cargo owner, and refusal to deliver the cargo will be wrongful.
+This does not place the owner in breach of charter as against the charterer, since clause 18 is a promise by the charterer that he will arrange for a contractual lien on all cargoes carried.
 If, however, the owner, knowing that the lien is not binding on the cargo owner, nevertheless refuses to deliver the cargo, the owner may not be entitled to an indemnity from the charterer in respect of liability to the cargo owner.